Redth/Plugin.SocialAuth/README.md

  - NuGet packages
  - Automatic handling of refreshing of access tokens in OAuth2
  - More known provider support with specific authentication implementations (Fitbit, Meetup, etc).
+ - Windows UWP support!
+ - Helpers to create Authenticated `HttpRequestMessage` objects for further user with provider API's

 ## Supported Providers